Struktal/Struktal/README.md

   Supported types are ``b`` (boolean), ``d`` (date (without time)), ``f`` (float), ``i`` (integer) and ``s`` (string).<br>
   The name of the parameter is used to identify the parameter within the ``$_GET`` array.

-Assumed you already have a page called ``example.php`` in the ``📁 project/htdocs/`` directory (as described in the previous tutorial about setting up a new page), you can use the following code example to add a route for that page:
+Assumed you already have a script called ``📄 example.php`` in the ``📁 project/htdocs/`` directory (as described in the previous tutorial about setting up a new page), you can use the following code example to add a route for that page:
 ```php
 <?php
     function addRoute(string $method, string $route, string $routeTo, string $name): void {